Sekharpadhi/jomato-Data-analysis/README.md

 Generating a ranking of the top 5 areas with the highest restaurant ratings and displaying numbers using loops.
 * Views and Triggers-
 Creating views to store top-rated restaurants and triggers to send email notifications upon new data insertion.

+# Conclusion
+This comprehensive project leverages SQL capabilities to manage and analyze the Jomato database effectively.
+The implemented functions, procedures, and triggers enhance data functionality, providing valuable insights and operational efficiency for the platform.